plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 math: True
 image:
   path: assets/posts/7_GLSL-mini-lecture/GLSL-mini-cover_pp.jpg
-  alt: thumbnail for a GLSL Shader.
+  alt: A GLSL Shader, frozen with anticipation.
 ---

 ## Before we begin: Why learn GLSL?

-There is an extensive list of creative coding and audio/visual software that one can learn to create art (Visualist/DJ lime68k has listed 57 on their [vjing tools and resources list](https://l68k.com/things/vjing){:target="_blank"} ).
+There is an extensive collection of creative coding and audio/visual software that one can learn to create art (Visualist/DJ lime68k has listed 57 on their [vjing tools and resources list](https://l68k.com/things/vjing){:target="_blank"} ).

-**DO NOT try to learn all of them.** The time you spend learning skills is wasted if you do not balance that time with practicing and applying those skills.
+**DO NOT try to learn all of them at once.** It is important to balance your exploration with your application, balance learning new tools with practicing and using those skills.
+Time is our enemy, so we must be selective.

-Here are the top outcomes I think you can achieve by learning GLSL:
+Here are the top outcomes I think you can achieve by learning GLSL as a tool:

-1. Create simple light-weight custom visual OpenGL generators for browser, parallel processing, or low-performance devices such as a Raspberry Pi.
+1. Create simple, light-weight, and customized visual OpenGL generators for web browsers, parallel processing, or low-performance devices such as a Raspberry Pi.
-2. Edit simple custom visual generators in real-time in a higher-level visual software such as TouchDesigner, Max/MSP, or Hydra.
+2. Edit customized visual generators in real-time in a higher-level visual software such as TouchDesigner, Max/MSP, or Hydra.
-3. Create and use effects that do not exist in higher-level visual software, with the power of weird math.
+3. Create and use effects that do not exist yet in higher-level visual software, with the power of weird math.

-## Why this GLSL tutorial?
+## Why use this tutorial?

 Better tutorials exist.
-Below are GLSL tutorials that helped me learn and inspired this tutorial.
+Below are three GLSL resources that helped me learn and inspired this tutorial.
 They cover the fundamentals deeply.
 This tutorial, however, is an applied example of how those fundamentals can come together to create a visual composition, step by step.

 1. **[The Book of Shaders](https://thebookofshaders.com/00/){:target="_blank"} by Patricio Gonzalez Vivo & Jen Lowe.**\
 If this is your first time seeing GLSL code, sections 00 to 03 will help answer: What is 'GLSL' and 'Fragment Shaders' and what is the code syntax.
 Sections 04-on have thoughtful visual explanations of common functions used to draw in GLSL.